Child and Universe: What Makes A Home?

 Second Grade students meet weekly for a STEAM-focused (Science, Technology, Engineering, Art, Mathematics) class.
 During STEAM, Second Graders will be introduced to computer science concepts, such as algorithms, sequences, and conditionals as they learn to code a variety of age-appropriate robots (Dash Robot, Lego WeDo 2.0, and Ozobot Evo).
 By the end of the year, the Second Graders should be familiar with block-based programming languages and have an introductory understanding of how to communicate with digital devices.
 In addition to learning how to code, Second Graders will participate in the iterative design-thinking process.
 As they plan, they will practice listening to and understanding someone else’s needs and then they will build and test their customized solutions.

-Second Grade’s French class follows as closely as possible the process by which children acquire their first language.
+French and Spanish classes are designed to follow as closely as possible the process by which children acquire their first language.
 The children are immersed in a language-rich environment made comprehensible through the use of body language, visual aids and abundant repetition in a variety of contexts.
 The teacher uses mainly story-based activities to bring the language to life.
 Through careful scaffolding of new and recycled words the children acquire a foundation of basic vocabulary, and simple useful phrases.
 The underlying teaching philosophy continues to be based on Comprehensible Input.
 The emphasis is on actively listening, understanding, and responding, as the children engage in simple conversations within the familiar contexts of their immediate environment.
 A typical lesson may include a variety of story-based and hands-on activities, music, and movement.

 Music: Our music goals in Second Grade are: to build upon the music literacy concepts of solfège, rhythm and form (such as pentatonic scale, half notes); to delve into more sophisticated part work, using ostinatos; to apply this knowledge onto pitched and unpitched rhythm instruments; to engage in critical listening and creative movement using Holst’s The Planets and other works of the classical canon; and to continue our tradition of singing Far Brook songs, folk songs and playground games of North America and cultures around the world, in their original languages.
 Every student participates in the Lower School Philharmonic, where they explore tonal color through “soundscape” creation and practice complex layering of ostinatos and rhythm patterns, using body percussion and real percussion instruments.
 The Second Grade makes its formal ensemble debut in Morning Meeting and at Instrumental Night, an evening that features all the instrumental groups of the school.
 A unit on sidewalk games (clapping, jump rope, ball passing) of North America and from around the world connects with their core curriculum of “Child and the Universe”, allowing the students many opportunities of relating themselves to their ever expanding view of their world.